kashi618/Atlas-of-Thoughts/3. General/Notes/SAP STAR Program Interview.md

 Once the system is stable and trusted, we can begin to introduce Joule for our automated scheduling.
 Joule will allow patients to book appointments 24/7, but also help small clinics to manage during busier times of the year.

 {**Year 5**}
 In the final stage, year 5, we can leverage SAP's generative AI to fight the language barrier.
-By implementing fast, reliable, medical-grade translations, we give non-English speakers a way for to describe their symptoms in their native language, and for doctors to communicate their treatment to them.
+By implementing fast, reliable, medical-grade translations, we give non-English speakers a way for them to describe their symptoms in their native language, and for doctors to communicate their treatment to them.

 ## Slide 7 - Issues Which May Occur During Deployment
 During the switch over to this new system, a few issues will come up.